-- persons who, during the previous three years, had to pay damages, were sanctioned by early termination or a comparable sanction as a result of a serious or persistent breach of their contractual obligations during the execution of a previous public procurement contract (article L. 2141-7); - persons who undertook to influence unduly the buyer's decision-making process or to obtain confidential information conferring upon it an undue advantage in the procurement procedure, or provided misleading information likely to have a decisive influence on the decisions to exclude, to select or to award (article L. 2141-8 1°); - persons who, through their prior direct or indirect participation in the preparation of the procurement procedure, had access to information liable to distort competition in relation to other candidates (article L. 2141-8 2°); - persons in regard to whom the buyer has sufficient evidence or a body of serious and corroborative evidence to conclude that they have entered into an agreement with other economic operators aimed at distorting competition (article L. 2141-9); and - persons who, by applying to the public procurement procedure, create a situation of conflict of interest which cannot be remedied by other measures (article L. 2141-10).
+- persons subject to article L. 229-25 of the French Environmental Code who do not meet their obligation to draw up a greenhouse gas emissions balance for the year preceding the year of publication of the notice of competitive public tender or the start of the procedure (article L. 2141-7-2); - persons who undertook to influence unduly the buyer's decision-making process or to obtain confidential information conferring upon it an undue advantage in the procurement procedure, or provided misleading information likely to have a decisive influence on the decisions to exclude, to select or to award (article L. 2141-8 1°); - persons who, through their prior direct or indirect participation in the preparation of the procurement procedure, had access to information liable to distort competition in relation to other candidates (article L. 2141-8 2°); - persons in regard to whom the buyer has sufficient evidence or a body of serious and corroborative evidence to conclude that they have entered into an agreement with other economic operators aimed at distorting competition (article L. 2141-9); - persons who, by applying to the public procurement procedure, create a situation of conflict of interest which cannot be remedied by other measures (article L. 2141-10).